Judicial review of the detention order

 Portuguese Refugee Council Visit Website

-The competent authority to impose and review the detention of an asylum seeker in a CIT,[2] or in detention facilities at the border,[3] is the Criminal Court which has territorial jurisdiction over the place where detention occurs.
-In the case of detention at the border, SEF/PSP is required to inform the Criminal Court of the detention within 48 hours upon arrival at the border for purposes of maintaining the asylum seeker in detention beyond that period.[4]
+The competent authority to impose and review the detention of an asylum applicant in a CIT,[2] or in detention facilities at the border,[3] is the Criminal Court which has territorial jurisdiction over the place where detention occurs.
+In the case of detention at the border, PSP is required to inform the Criminal Court of the detention within 48 hours upon arrival at the border for purposes of maintaining the asylum applicant in detention beyond that period.[4]

-According to CPR’s experience, judicial decisions usually rubber stamp the decision of the border authority to detain without an assessment of the necessity and proportionality of detention and without taking into account the individual characteristics of the applicant(s) involved.
-In fact, between the last quarter of 2023 and the beginning of 2024, CPR observed judicial decisions that determined that an applicant could be detained in the transit area of the Lisbon airport if the detention centre was full, despite the public nature of the detention conditions in such area (see: Detention Conditions).
+According to CPR’s experience, judicial decisions have frequently approved detention orders of the border authority without an assessment of necessity and proportionality or consideration of the individual characteristics of the applicants involved, and did not hold judicial hearings.
+Between the last quarter of 2023 and the first semester of 2024, CPR observed decisions ordering detention in the transit area of Lisbon airport if the EECIT was full, despite the well-documented poor conditions.

-In the beginning of 2024, UNHCR and the Judicial High Council (Conselho Superior de Magistratura, CSM) initiated meetings with multiple actors relevant in the field of asylum and border control in order to, inter alia, discuss the applicable procedures.
+In the beginning of 2024, UNHCR and the Judicial High Council (Conselho Superior de Magistratura, CSM) established a working group with multiple actors relevant in the field of asylum and border control[8] in order to, inter alia, discuss and harmonise the applicable procedures, in particular regarding detention and lack of alternatives to detention, lack of judicial hearings, family separation, and identification and referral of vulnerabilities.
+The group met regularly throughout the year and agreed on standard operating procedures for border control, which are due to be adopted in 2026.

 [1] Article 35-B(2) Asylum Act.